 -----------Draft only.
 Please add any comments or edits to the Word outline.-----------

-Each year approximately 500,000 women give birth in California.
-Although most pregnancies are healthy, many women and infants face challenges in reaching optimal health.
+Each year approximately 500,000 individuals give birth in California.
+Although most pregnancies are healthy, many birthing individuals and infants face challenges in reaching optimal health.
 The Maternal and Infant Health Assessment (MIHA) survey helps to identify and monitor these challenges.
-MIHA is a population-based survey of women with a recent live birth in California that has been conducted annually since 1999.
+MIHA is a population-based survey of individuals with a recent live birth in California that has been conducted annually since 1999.
 MIHA collects self-reported information about maternal and infant experiences and about maternal attitudes and behaviors before, during and shortly after pregnancy.
-Data from MIHA guide health policies and programs for California women, infants and families.
-MIHA is a collaboration between California's Maternal, Child and Adolescent Health (MCAH) Division and the Women, Infants and Children (WIC) Division and UC San Francisco's Center on Social Disparities in Health.
+Data from MIHA guide health policies and programs for California birthing individuals, infants and families.
+MIHA is a collaboration between California's Maternal, Child and Adolescent Health (MCAH) Division and UC San Francisco's Center for Health Equity.

-Our Goal: Annually collect and disseminate MIHA data to partners working to address the challenges California women face in achieving optimal health before, during and shortly after pregnancy.
+Our Goal: Annually collect and disseminate MIHA data to partners working to address the challenges California residents face in achieving optimal health before, during and shortly after pregnancy.

 We Serve: Local health jurisdictions, state agencies, community-based organizations, care providers and others that support public health program planning and policy development.

-Funding: The MIHA project is supported by the California Department of Public Health using federal funds from the Title V Maternal and Child Health Block Grant and the Special Supplemental Nutrition Program for Women, Infants and Children.
+Funding: The MIHA project is supported by the California Department of Public Health using federal funds from the Title V Maternal and Child Health Block Grant and other CDPH funding sources.

 MIHA Methods and County-Level Data Availability